TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 2/1 Kings 2.46.md

 ---

-So the king commanded Benaiah the son of Jehoiada; and he went out, and fell upon him, so that he died.
-And the kingdom was established in the hand of Solomon.
+So the king commanded Benaiah the son of Jehoiada; and he went out, and fell on him, so that he died.
+The kingdom was established in the hand of Solomon.